Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 2026-03-02

-In Part 1 we derived the asymptotic Sharpe ratio \mathrm{SR}_\infty = \sqrt{\theta/2} for a mean-reversion strategy with perfect knowledge of fair value, and Part 2 showed that a constant bias M in the fair-value estimate leaves expected PnL untouched while increasing path risk, producing a penalty factor (1 + 2\theta M^2/\sigma^2)^{-1/2}.
+In Part 1 we derived the asymptotic Sharpe ratio \mathrm{SR}_\infty = \sqrt{\theta/2} for a mean-reversion strategy with perfect knowledge of fair value, and Part 2 showed that a constant bias M in the fair-value estimate leaves expected PnL untouched while increasing path risk, producing a penalty factor (1 + \xi^2)^{-1/2} where \xi = M/s_\infty is the bias measured in units of the stationary mispricing scale s_\infty = \sigma/\sqrt{2\theta}.

 1 Random Independent Bias